-A tornado is headed towards you and your house has no tornado shelter or basement.
+(Modern Survival.org) – A tornado is headed toward you and your house has no tornado shelter.
 What is the best place to seek shelter?

 ~Here’s to Your Survival!